Roni Horn at Louisiana Museum of Modern Art

 View of Roni Horn, “The Detour of Identity,” 2024

 The show opens with a string of collage works.
 It’s a confident move in a retrospective-y solo, displaying scraps of imagery and notes wry, idiosyncratic, and occasionally poetic.
-As great as it is to trawl through the content of these quite elegant assemblages, that they are not among Horn’s key pieces.
+As great as it is to trawl through the content of these quite elegant assemblages, it doesn’t feel wrong to assume that they are not among Horn’s key pieces.
 Those appear as the show widens out from its introductory corridor: incomprehensibly brutal yet gentle looking blocks of glass, rows of self-portraits, bird portraits, clown portraits, water portraits, her series of solid aluminum beams covered with sentences, leaning against the wall like three-dimensional headlines.

 In other words: For a four-decade survey, the variation in motif(s) is impressively limited.
 Grayish waves, Horn’s face, owl, clown, Isabelle Huppert’s face.
 And a few others, obviously, but the levels of seriality border on repetition, which lies near to persistence, itself neither dull nor uninspired.
 Rather, it looks like focus and conceptualized penchants for portraiture, geometry, liquids, when squares of turbid Thames, backs of heads, cast one-liners, and the immense glass ponds, basins, cubes are scattered through the bright galleries, a silent score with silent lyrics.